keyalone/scDEA/README.md

 # scDEA
 R package applies ensemble learning for single-cell differential expression analysis on single-cell RNA-seq dataset.
+Besides,  we also develop a web service (e.g., Shiny Application) for users who do not have a strong programming background.
+Just load on the website , upload the data and download the results.
+Enjoy!

+However, if you prefer to apply scDEA using R. The first step is to install scDEA in R.

 The scDEA package has the following R-pakage dependencies: BPSC, DEsingle, DESeq2, edgeR, MAST, monocle, scDD, limma, Seurat, zingeR, SingleCellExperiment, scater, aggregation.
 In the dependencies, you can load on most of dependency packages on your R. If the dependencies are not installed correctly, please install them by yourself.
+In my experience, the scDEA can't install BPSC, DEsingle and zingeR automatically.
+Hence, we advise, users should install BPSC, DEsingle and zingeR firstly by the following instruction.
+Then, install scDEA and run scDEA.
+Enjoy!

 ## BPSC (https://github.com/nghiavtr/BPSC)
 library(devtools)